 The USTIF is financed by fees paid by underground storage tank owners or operators, distributors, and tank installers.
 By law, the USTIF Board is required to evaluate the financial condition of the program annually.
-The agency's fee structure and collection methodology are described in regulations, which can be found at 25 Pa.
-Code 977.11 to 977.24.
+The agency's fee structure and collection methodology are described in regulations, which can be found at Title 25 Pa.
+Code §§ 977.11 - 977.24.
 The current fees include:

 Gallon Fees Each distributor must assess a fee of \$0.011 per gallon on regulated substance deliveries to underground storage tanks (USTs) under agency regulation.
-The Gallon Fees for the three months ended September 30, 2023 and 2022, totaled \$12.4 million and \$12.1 million.
+The Gallon Fees for the three months ended September 30, 2024 and 2023, totaled \$12.4 million and \$12.4 million.

 Tank Capacity Fees The owner or operator of USTs storing heating oil, diesel fuel, kerosene, and used motor oil products must pay an annual fee of \$0.0825 per gallon of tank capacity.
-The Tank Capacity Fees for the three months ended September 30, 2023 and 2022, totaled \$217.9 thousand and \$252.0 thousand.
+The Tank Capacity Fees for the three months ended September 30, 2024 and 2023, totaled \$214.3 thousand and \$217.9 thousand.

 TIIP Fees Tank Installer Indemnification Program (TIIP) is funded by two types of fees: a yearly company fee; and activity fees related to installations, removals, and major modifications of USTs performed by tank installers.
 In order to properly and accurately bill the company and activity fees, the USTIF depends upon data from the Department of Environmental Protection.
 The certified company must pay an annual activity fee of \$1,000.
 Additional activity fees of \$15 for tank removals and \$50 for installations or modifications are billed monthly.
-The TIIP Fees for the three months ended September 30, 2023 and 2022, totaled \$39.0 thousand and \$41.6 thousand.
+The TIIP Fees for the three months ended September 30, 2024 and 2023, totaled \$35.4 thousand and \$39.0 thousand.